 In all of these architectures, the platforms may be owned and operated by the service provider.
-Mitel offers multi-tenant, multi-instance, and single-tenant applications, depending on the specific application.
-The table below provides a comparison of multi-tenant and single-tenant applications.
-For multi-instance applications, the benefits and constraints fall somewhere between the multi-tenant and single-tenant applications.
+Mitel offers multi-tenant, multiinstance, and single-tenant applications, depending on the specific application.
+The following table below provides a comparison of multi-tenant and single-tenant applications.
+For multi-instance applications, the benefits and constraints fall somewhere between the multi-tenant and single-tenant applications, depending on the specifics of the application.